camilouribebotta/visual-essays/docs/help.md

 ### HTML

 Any valid HTML can be used in markdown.
 HTML tags are often used in a markdown document to accomplish custom formatting that is not directly supported by markdown.
-The visual essay directives are defined using HTML tags and can be specified using any of the HTML `var`, `span` or `param` tags.
-While these are equivalent this document will typically use the `param` tag as it is a self-closing tag and more concise and arguably more readable.
+The visual essay directives are also defined using HTML tags and can be specified using any of the HTML `var`, `span` or `param` tags.
+While these tags are equivalent as "wrapper" for the visual essay directives and can be used interchangeably this document will typically use the `param` tag as it is a self-closing tag and more concise and arguably more readable.
 The `var` and `span` tags are not self closing and require a end tag (`</var>` or `</span>`) to be valid.
 For example, the following forms of the `data-map` visual essay directive are equivalent.
 One uses the `var` tag and thus requires a `</var>` end tag to close.
 The other form uses the `param` tag that does not require an end tag as it can be self closing.

 ```html
 <var data-map data-center="42.2813, -83.7483" data-zoom="6"></var>